wyozi/steamws/README.md

 Set of binaries for working with Steam Workshop.
 Utilizes Steamworks, so Steam must be running for this to work.

+Included are
+- `workshop` for downloading and inspecting workshop items
+- `gma` for working with Garry's Mod Addon files

 ```bash
 # print metadata about workshop
 workshop info 1512211167